Chicago Thanksgiving Parade: The parade today

 From 2006 to 2017, McDonald's partnered with the Chicago Festival Association as the parade's title sponsor.
-Although it isn't publicly known how long McDonald's plans to be the parade's title sponsor, they have frequently and publicly expressed great excitement to sponsor such a quickly growing and greatly loved event.
+Although it isn't publicly known how long McDonald's plans to be the parade's title sponsor, they have frequently and publicly expressed interest in sponsoring the event.

 In 2007, the Chicago Festival Association recruited the pop rock group Plain White T's to perform in the parade.
 In the last couple of years, the band had reached success and their single "Hey There Delilah" had been number one on the Billboard chart for two weeks.
 Despite the unseasonably cold temperatures, the Plain White T's agreed to do a free performance in the parade, which was no doubt greatly because of the parade's quickly growing ratings along with the event's first national broadcast.

 In 2008, the parade was on its 75th year.
 That year's parade was broadcast for three hours, from 8:00 am to 11:00 am CST on WGN-TV9 and WGN-DT9.1 in Chicago, and WGN America nationwide.
 This makes the Chicago Thanksgiving Parade one of only two parades (the Macy's Thanksgiving Day Parade being the other) to be broadcast in its entirety to a nationwide audience.
 2008 also featured Grand Marshal Jennie Finch, WWE wrestler (and Chicago native) CM Punk and the Harlem Globetrotters.

 In 2010, Grand Marshal Jennifer Beals, Honorary Grand Marshal Ronald McDonald, and Santa Claus were featured in a three-hour entertainment extravaganza.
 The parade featured the top marching bands in the country, including powerhouses Marist High School, Proviso East High School, Houston County High School and more.
 The parade featured the debut of several giant balloons as well, including Yogi Bear, Fred Flintstone, and Scooby-Doo.

 In 2011, Grand Marshal Holland Taylor, Chicago's Black Ensemble Theater, the EriAm Sisters and Celeste Kellogg were featured in the parade.
 The parade concluded with its first closing number, a tribute to Ferris Bueller.
 In this ending, Santa Claus and WGN's Ana Belaval led the crowd in dancing to "Twist and Shout".